 31. Medieval Town of Rhodes

-Rhodes is filled with cobblestone streets and castles and visiting this UNESCO World Heritage Site is like going back in times.
-Rhodes is filled with historical wonders including the Palace of the Grand Master of the Knights, the Great Hospital, the Street of the Knights and some amazing Ottoman style public baths and mosques.
+Rhodes is filled with cobblestone streets and castles and visiting this UNESCO World Heritage Site is like going back in time.
+Rhodes is filled with historical wonders including the Palace of the Grand Master of the Knights, the Great Hospital, the Street of the Knights and some amazing Ottoman-style public baths and mosques.